Eric Haase Player Props: Tigers vs. White Sox

 Eric Haase At The Plate

-- Haase has five doubles, two home runs and 13 walks while hitting .229.
+- Haase has six doubles, two home runs and 13 walks while batting .229.

-- In 43 games played this year, he has hit a homer in only two of them.
+- He has hit a home run in two of 44 games played this year, and in 1.3% of his plate appearances.

-- Haase has picked up an RBI in 18.6% of his games this season, with two or more RBI in 7.0% of his games.
-He has also plated three or more runs in one contest.
+- In eight games this year (18.2%), Haase has picked up an RBI, and in three of those games (6.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.